euank/Super-Simple-S3Paste/README.md

 * See if I can exclude the versionid from the view.html page by ensuring view defaults to the earliest version anyways, and that there's only one version of each id that matters ever
+* Expiring.
+Still contemplating how to do this; possibly set expiration and have an hourly cron job sweep it (or even have user clients of paste.html/view.html delete old items).
 * Create a generic file host in addition to text host using the exact same idea